Best Luxury Hotels by Machu Picchu!

 Best Luxury Hotels by Machu Picchu

-1. Inkaterra Machu Picchu Pueblo Hotel, $450+/night
+1. Inkaterra Machu Picchu Pueblo Hotel ($450+/night)

-This is probably my favorite luxury hotel by Machu Picchu: the stunning, set-in-the-garden-jungle Inkaterra Machu Picchu Pueblo.
-It was voted by Conde Nast as the #3 Hotel in ALL of South America, & the #15 Best Hotel in the World!
-Rooms are sumptuous & larger than the more expensive Belmond Sanctuary ~ so if you’re looking for the height of luxury, & prefer being in town as opposed to up next to the ruins, then stay here.Â
+This is my favorite luxury hotel by Machu Picchu: stunning, set-in-the-jungle Inkaterra Machu Picchu Pueblo.
+It was voted as Conde Nast’s #3 Hotel in ALL of South America, & the #15 Best Hotel in the World!
+Rooms are sumptuous, & larger than the Belmond Sanctuary ~ so if you’re looking for the absolute pinnacle of luxury, & prefer being in town (near restaurants & shops) vs. up by the ruins: then stay here.
+Inkaterra is so nice, in fact, that it has attracted celebrities such as Cameron Diaz, Leonardo DiCaprio, & Molly Simms.
+The only other hotel where you’re as likely to run into stars would be at the Belmond.

-The hotel is set amidst a gorgeous garden, & rooms are decorated with warm & colorful accents, highlighting the beautiful textiles you’ll find all over Peru.
-Breakfast is included, & their restaurants is OUTSTANDING.
-All around, the Inkaterra Machu Picchu Pueblo has a warmer, more organic feel than the Belmond ~ so if it’s authenticity you’re looking for (with a slightly lower price tag), then I highly recommend staying here.
-Reviews are stellar & you will NOT be disappointed.Â
+Inkaterra is set amidst a gorgeous garden, & rooms are decorated with warm & colorful accents, highlighting the beautiful textiles you’ll find all over Peru (some of my favorites were found in Pisac)!
+Breakfast is included, & their restaurant is OUTSTANDING.

 Check prices for the Inkaterra Machu Picchu Pueblo here.